-The modified GCC 5.1 (GNU compiler collection) which is installed together with Xcode is considered as the default compiler on your Mac (cf. Section 5.1 for the installation of Xcode and details concerning the version and installation path of GCC 5.1).
-GCC 5.1 includes versions 5.1 of the individual compilers: gcc (GNU c compiler), g++ and clang.
-The modified GCC 5.1, however, has a problem with function overloading and, therefore, is not suitable for the 2compilation of cgx.
+The modified GCC (GNU compiler collection) which is installed together with Xcode is considered as the default compiler on your Mac (cf. Section 5.1 for the installation of Xcode and details concerning the version and installation path of the modified GCC).
+The modified GCC includes the individual compilers: gcc (GNU c compiler), g++ and clang.
+Because the modified GCC has a problem with function overloading it is not suitable for the 2compilation of cgx.

-Because of the aforementioned compiler problem, in addition the unmodified GCC 4.9 was installed and applied for the compilation of cgx.
-Amongst others, the unmodified GCC 4.9 includes versions 4.9 of the individual compilers: gcc, g++.
-The unmodified GCC 4.9 will be installed together with other Mac-specific software in Section 5 below and is applied in Section 8.1 for the compilation of cgx.
+Because of the aforementioned compiler problem, in addition the unmodified GCC will be installed and applied for the compilation of cgx.
+Among others, the unmodified GCC includes versions of the individual compilers: gcc, g^{++} .
+The unmodified GCC will be installed together with other Mac-specific software in Section 5 below and is applied in Section 8.1 for the compilation of cgx.

 The present installation of Mac-specific software, therefore, ends up with the installation of two versions of the GCC.
-The modified GCC 5.1 is installed under the default path: /usr/bin and, therefore, is the default GCC compiler on your Mac.
-The unmodified GCC 4.9 is installed under the default path: /usr/local/bin and, therefore, is considered as the non-default GCC.
-For compilation of cgx with g++ 4.9, therefore, the full path: /usr/local/bin/g++ to the executable of g++ has to be specified (cf. the installation of cgx in Section 8.1 below).
-Furthermore, unless otherwise noted, the default GCC 5.1 will be considered for compilation.
+The modified GCC is installed under the default path for compilers: /usr/bin and, therefore, is the default GCC compiler on your Mac.
+The unmodified GCC is installed under the path: /usr/local/bin and, therefore, is considered as the non-default GCC.
+For compilation of cgx with the unmodified g++, therefore, the full path: /usr/local/bin/g++ to the executable of g++ has to be specified (cf. the installation of cgx in Section 8.1 below).

-The compilers GCC 5.1 and GCC 4.9 will be installed and tested in Section 5 below.
-The unmodified GCC 4.9, respectively g++ 4.9.2 will be applied in Section 8.1 below for the compilation of cgx.
-Unless otherwise noted, the default GCC 5.1 is considered for compilation.
+The modified and unmodified GCC will be installed and tested in Section 5 below.
+The unmodified GCC, respectively the unmodified g^{++} will be applied in Section 8.1 below for the compilation of cgx.
+Unless otherwise noted, the default (modified) GCC is considered for compilation.